pat-alt/ECCCo.jl/README.md

 - [MNIST](notebooks/mnist.qmd)
 - [GMSC](notebooks/gmsc.qmd)

-Instead of looking at the notebooks directly, you may choose to browse the HTML book contained inside the `docs` folder.
-The book is automatically generated from the notebooks and includes all code chunks and their outputs.
-It is currently not possible to view the book online, but you can download the `docs/` folder and open the `index.html` file in your browser.

 ## Inspecting the Results

 All results have been carefully reported either in the paper itself or in the supplementary material.
 In addition, we have released our results as binary files.
 These will be made publicly available after the review process.